Jakisanya/BlackFilmDatabase_GUI/README.md

 The fields (excluding the 7 basic search fields) are:
 1. Black Lead Actor Proportion (the number of Black actors among the film's lead actors as a proportion)
 2. Black Supporting Actor Proportion (the number of Black actors among the film's supporting actors as a proportion)
-3. Black_cast_proportion (the number of Black actors in the film's entire cast as a proportion)
+3. Black Cast Proportion (the number of Black actors in the film's entire cast as a proportion)
 4. Budget
 5. Opening Weekend Gross
 6. Worldwide Gross
 7. Total Awards amongst the Lead Actors
 8. Total Awards amongst the Supporting Actors
 9. Total Awards amongst the Movie Cast
-10. Total Awards amongst the Writers
+10. Total Awards amongst the Directors
-11. Total Awards amongst the Directors
+11. Total Awards amongst the Writers
+12. Total Awards amongst the Movie_Crew
-12. Total Awards amongst the Soundtrack Credits
+13. Total Awards amongst the Soundtrack Credits

 <div align="center">
   <img src="https://github.com/Jakisanya/BlackFilmDatabase_GUI/blob/main/Black%20Film%20Database%20Search%20_%20Results%20Page.png" alt="Figma Prototype Design: Results Page">